open-tc/tc_maps/README.md

 # License

 This is free and unencumbered software released into the public domain.
+If you would like to put any maps in here and have to set specific license, just ask us.